 5-Eat whole foods that you cook at home.
 Whole foods are foods that have not been processed or refined.
 They don’t have any additives whatsoever.
 A lot of Americans eat a diet that consists mainly of ultra-processed foods such as cereals, pizza, pies and soft drinks.
 90% of the added sugars in American’s diets come from these ultra-processed foods.
 You can make an Italian red sauce at home with no added sugar but if you buy it in a jar, it may contain as much as 3 teaspoons of sugar per serving.
 If you eat canned fruits and vegetables always read the label and seek out a product with no added sugars.

 6-Be mindful of so-called “healthy snacks”.
 I tried to work granola into my diet for years.
 If I make my own, I’m okay but it is nearly impossible to find a commercial granola that doesn’t contain added sugar in some form.
 Dried fruit is a nutritional landmine if you’re cutting sugar out of your diet.
 While it may not be added sugar, it is so sweet that it will cause an insulin spike and give you terrible cravings.
 I sometimes make my own granola with my favorite nuts and Saigon cinnamon and raw oats.
 A boiled egg makes a nutritious snack that will give you a pick-me-up in the afternoon.
 I always keep an apple in my bag.
 Paired with a handful of nuts, it will get me through until dinner.
 If you try to eat protein bars tread cautiously!
 Most are full of sugar.
-I like One Bars, they contain only 1 gram.
+I like Quest Protein Cookies, not the bars, they have noadded sugar.
 Be very mindful of the pitfalls of “healthy” marketing.
 Quite often it is an illusion.

 7- Breakfast is a minefield.
 Prepared cereals are loaded with sugars.
-Pancakes, waffles and muffins are sticky sweet.
-Opt instead for oatmeal, Greek yogurt and eggs with the meat of your choice.
+Pancakes, waffles and muffins are sticky sweet unless you choose a protein, no sugar added pancake such as Birch Benders Keto Pancakes.
+You can read a review of Birch Bender’s here.
+Try Plain, Full-Fat Greek Yogurt with 0 sugar add-ins, oats or eggs with the meat of your choice.
 You can swap all that sugar for a good dose of protein if you’re mindful.

 8-Read labels and watch for these words: